-It's a lovely first course to a fancy dinner, but also a satisfying base for a vegetarian dinner with a green salad and some hearty whole grain bread to turn it into a complete meal.
+This Brussels sprouts recipe is a lovely first course to a fancy dinner, meanwhile, serves as a satisfying base for a vegetarian dinner with a green salad and some hearty whole grain bread for a complete meal.

 Like most soups, this one doubles or even triples with ease.
-Feel free to make a big batch and freeze some for later (just be sure to pop it in the freezer before adding the cream, which doesn't handle being frozen and re-heated as well as the rest of the soup does).
+Feel free to make a big batch and freeze some for later (just be sure to pop it in the freezer before adding the cream, which does not handle being frozen and reheated as well as the rest of the soup does).

-Trim off and discard the stem ends of the brussels sprouts.
-Roughly chop the sprouts, if they're big.
-Seriously they'll get puréed in the end, so while even pieces will cook more evenly, this isn't a beauty contest.
-However you've prepped them, set them aside.
+Trim off and discard the stem ends of the Brussels sprouts.
+Roughly chop the sprouts, if they are big.
+The Brussels sprouts will get puréed in the end, so while even pieces will cook more evenly, this is not a beauty contest.
+No matter how you have prepped them set them aside.

 Trim and roughly chop the celery; peel and roughly chop the shallot or leek.

 Heat the butter in a small pot over medium-high heat.
-Once it's melted, add the celery and the shallot.
+Once it is melted, add the celery and the shallot.
 Sprinkle with the salt and cook, stirring frequently, until the vegetables are soft, about 3 minutes.

-Add the chopped brussels sprouts and stir to combine.
-Cook, stirring occasionally, until the brussels sprouts turn a brighter shade of green, about 2 minutes.
+Add the chopped Brussels sprouts and stir to combine.
+Cook, stirring occasionally until the Brussels sprouts turn a brighter shade of green, about 2 minutes.
 Add the broth and bring everything just to a boil.
-Reduce the heat to maintain a steady simmer, cover partially, and cook until the brussels sprouts are completely and utterly tender, about 10 minutes.
+Reduce the heat to maintain a steady simmer, cover partially, and cook until the Brussels sprouts are completely tender about 10 minutes.

-Keep It Chunky.
-Slice or chop the brussels sprouts evenly and then simply don't purée the soup.
+- Keep it chunky: Slice or chop the Brussels sprouts evenly and then omit the step of puréeing the soup.

-Mix Up the Garnish.
-There are endless possibilities here—from freshly chopped herbs to crumbled cooked bacon to a few gratings of Parmesan.
+- Add garnishes: There are endless possibilities to finish the soup—from freshly chopped herbs to crumbled cooked bacon to a few gratings of Parmesan cheese.